appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

     * **Request status** - Set it as `Pending`.

     The `Get requests` query retrieves the data or information generated for the logged-in user by the workflow.
 4. Update the JS Object (_Send\_Receive\_Message_), and add the `receiveMessage()` code to it.
-The `receiveMessage` function executes the `receiveNotification` query to retrieve messages sent by the webhook workflow, and reads the first notification, and displays the user's name and the received message in a modal.
+The `receiveMessage` function executes the `receiveNotification` query to retrieve messages sent by the webhook workflow, reads the first notification, and displays the user's name and the received message in a modal.

     ```javascript
     export default {